 Jen was born and raised in Eastern Pennsylvania where she received her education in public schools.
 Just after high school, she moved to Southern California where she earned a degree in communications and public relations.
 In 2005, she and her husband moved to Colorado to be more centrally located for her husband’s job.

 When choosing where to live in Colorado, the school district played a large role in their decision.
 Jen and her husband moved to Castle Rock partly because of its small town charm, but largely because of the exceptional reputation of DCSD.
 As a stay-at-home mom, Jen is very involved in her children’s education, volunteering regularly at their school.
 After her kids had attended school for a couple years, Jen noticed that something was amiss.
 As she researched more, she realized that it was not only her children’s school, but the entire district that was affected and was the result of district initiatives.

 Jen had always advocated for public education, but wanted to do more.
-She has served as a parent representative on the School Accountability Committee (SAC) and as a secretary on the PTO at Flagstone Elementary School.
+She has served as the PTO secretary at Flagstone Elementary and currently serves as a Vice Chair on the School Accountability Committee (SAC) Rock Ridge Elementary School and parent representative on the School Accountability Committee at Mesa Middle School.
 Since 2013, Jen has volunteered with Douglas County Parents, working to improve the educational experiences of all kids in Douglas County.

 JASON VIRDIN (email)